Mashal #24. The Unmerciful Servant:

 The number one hundred has always been indicative of the nation and people of Israel.

 Since the time of Jacob’s redemption of the City of Shalem (almost 4,000 years ago) that was located next to the ancient city of Shechem (modern Nablus), the entire family and nation of Israel has been depicted as a single flock of one hundred sheep.
 In an act of prophetic role-play the plot of land that was purchased by Jacob was purchased for one hundred pieces of silver called a “kesitah.”
 The kesitah is an ancient form of silver coinage that was stamped with the likeness of a Lamb:

 The ancient kesitah silver coin represents the value of a flock of one hundred sheep.

 Messiah in a very subtle way also associates the forgiveness of the debt of sin with the Day of Jubilee (יום היובל-Yom HaYovel, Yobel).
 The amount of one hundred denarri is equal to the amount of temple tax silver coinage that is required to redeem 50 souls.
 The amount of silver coinage necessary to redeem fifty souls is connected with the requirement that the Jubilee must be observed every 50 years.
-It is written in the Torah (Leviticus 25:10-13):
+For it is written in the Torah (Leviticus 25:10-13):

 “You shall sanctify the 50th year and proclaim freedom throughout the land for all its inhabitants; it shall be the Jubilee year for you, you shall return each person to his ancestral heritage and you shall return each to his family.
 It shall be a Jubilee Year for you – the 50th year – you shall not sow, you shall not harvest its after-growth and you shall not pick what was set aside of it for yourself.
 For it is a Jubilee Year (שנת היובל), it shall be holy to you; from the field you eat its crop.”